St. Thomas Aquinas Milestones - 1884-to the present

 In 2009 St. Thomas Aquinas celebrated its 125th Anniversary.
 A yearlong celebration brought many old and new parishioners together for a wonderful community building celebration!
 Some of the special events included the publishing of a new Anniversary cookbook, a quilt raffle, a thesis presentation on St. Thomas Aquinas architecture by Ryan Connolly, a Parish Mission, an All School Reunion, an outdoor concert featuring The Dweebs, a polka mass, dinner and dance, and an all staff and clergy mass and breakfast.
 This very full year reconnected many and created long lasting memories.

-In addition to the rental of the rectory for a battered women's shelter, since 2006 the north wing of the school building has been the home for new tenant Hope Christian Academy, a private non-denominational Christian school.
-In 2010 Natural Science Academy, an environmental charter school, became the tenant of a portion of the upper wing of the activities building.
+In addition to the rental of the rectory for a battered women's shelter, since 2006 the north wing of the school building has been the home for tenant Hope Christian Academy, a private non-denominational Christian school.
+In 2010, Natural Science Academy, an environmental charter school, became the tenant of a portion of the upper wing of the activities building.

 Not only is the use of space excellent stewardship of our property, but both schools are most welcome additions to our building and community.